teknologi-umum/blog/content/the-basics-of-go.md

 I want to tell a little story before we go forward.
 Go's error handling is a bit unique.
 It's not like C/C++, where you have to define a custom error type.
 But it's not like Java, where you have to define a custom exception.
-There are no try-catches.
+There are no try-catch blocks.
 And there are no exceptions.
 But Go has an error type that must be defined explicitly, which is called `error`, and means your code will be so verbose.
 I once had an internal talk on one of the company that I worked on, and when I explain about why there are `error` on the function signature and how verbose your code should be, some PHP and C# developers were confused and immediately don't like the language.
 Not long after, I told them, "well yeah, you could just do panic()".
-And they laugh, "how can a language be so much like a developers who would just panic whenever they see an error?"
+And they laughed, "how can a language be so much like a developers who would just panic whenever they see an error?"

-You might don't understand that story, but the point is that you should not be scared or hate the language just because its error handling is verbose.
-After a while, I think being able to handle an error programatically (and with that so much verbose-power) is good, because in Go, error are just values.
+You might not understand that story, but the point is that you should not be scared or hate the language just because its error handling is verbose.
+After a while, I think being able to handle an error programatically (and with that so much verbose-power) is good, because in Go, errors are just values.
 You can decorate the error, and find out what was going on and where the error is without trying to read the stack trace.

 Here, we're going to use a function from the `strconv` standard library to convert a string into integer.